Plans by Health Insurance Company

 The main difference between Obamacare plans and Off-Exchange plans is that only Obamacare plans are eligible for a subsidy tax credit to reduce costs.

 Otherwise there are not many other differences between Obamacare plans and Off-Exchange plans.
-Plan design, coverage, and rates are similar and both sets of plans must adhere to government regulations.
+Plan design, coverage, and rates are similar and both sets of plans must adhere to federal government regulations.
 In fact, there are many plans which are available as both Obamacare plans and as Off-Exchange plans.

 Can a plan be both an Obamacare and Off-Exchange plan?